pseudotexan/spicemanager-tutorial/docs/source/index.rst

 **Plotting and saving**

 From here on out, you've got your data in dataframes, and you can obviously do whatever you want with it.
-But we've thrown in a few convenience functions to speed some things up for beginners.
+But we've thrown in a few convenience functions to speed some things up for beginners.  data_processing.simple_plot() and data_processing.plot_sweep_result() are discussed in ``squid_param_sweep.py`` and other examples.